 Hafling, South Tyrol, Italy

 San Luis feels more like a private retreat than a hotel.
-Set in the middle of 40 acres of unspoiled Italian Alpine nature and not far from Merano, it has a collection of lakeside chalets and treehouses which seem to float above the ground in the spruce and larch forest.
+Set in the middle of 40 acres of unspoiled Italian Alpine nature and not far from Merano, it has a collection of lakeside chalets and treehouses that seem to float above the ground in the spruce and larch forest.
 It’s all about slowing down and going back to nature here: whether that’s simply luxuriating in the quiet of your private treehouse balcony or making the most of the thermal spa.
 Food is sourced hyper-locally and the team is dedicated to sustaining biodiversity — the retreat is surrounded by four hectares of vegetables, rare spices, and batteries that all make their way into the fantastic menu.
 The Avelengo/Halfling area is a snow-lovers paradise too, with skiing, snowshoeing, and ice climbing all on offer nearby.

 Alpe di Siusi, Dolomites, Italy

-At the entrance to the UNESCO World Natural Heritage Site of the Dolomites, at 1,910 metres above sea level, on the almost car-free Alpe di Siusi, lies the ICARO - an architectural gem on the Schlern high plateau.
+At the entrance to the UNESCO World Natural Heritage Site of the Dolomites, at 1,910 meters above sea level, on the almost car-free Alpe di Siusi, lies the ICARO - an architectural gem on the Schlern high plateau.
 The ICARO takes the privilege and responsibility of being located in the middle of a natural reserve very seriously.
 In 2010, the ICARO became the first climate-neutral hotel in the Dolomites.
 Sourcing its green electricity from hydropower, heating with gas, using environmentally friendly cleaning agents, and compensating for CO2 emissions through certified climate protection projects, the hotel was awarded the EU Ecolabel for its sustainable and environmentally conscious management.
 Nature and the landscape around the ICARO – the Sella, Sassolungo, Sassopiatto, Pallaccia, Molignon, Rosszähne, Sciliar, Ortles, and Puflatsch – are an extension of the main architectural body, protruding as if it were a balcony onto the world.
 Everything is within easy reach.
 Guests who like to move around on foot, on e-bikes, or skis, will revel in the Alpe di Siusi in summer and winter.
 Head from the slopes to the overlooking pool during the cold season, then in the warm months, enjoy the spectacle of the setting sun and lush mountain views.

 San Genesio, Dolomites, Italy